xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/static-site-generation/essence.md

-Configure SvelteKit to prerender your entire site as static files using adapter-static with options for output directories, SPA fallback, compression, and GitHub Pages deployment.
+Configure SvelteKit to prerender your entire site as static files using adapter-static.